-Fig. 11 Bird view of RANS with simplified configuration after adding BPE in the end of proton tube based on Case A (Case B)
+Fig. 13 Bird view of RANS with simplified configuration after adding BPE in the end of proton tube based on Case A (Case B)

-Fig. 13 Simplified bird view of RANS with Chikuwa-shape BPE blocks located in 2.0 m from target based on Case B (Case C)
+Fig. 14 Simplified bird view of RANS with Chikuwa-shape BPE blocks located in 2.0 m from target based on Case B (Case C)

-Fig. 14 Simplified bird view of RANS with Chikuwa-shape BPE blocks located in 55 cm from target based on Case C (Case D)
+Fig. 15 Simplified bird view of RANS with Chikuwa-shape BPE blocks located in 55 cm from target based on Case C (Case D)

-Fig. 15 One dimensional neutron equivalent dose distributions comparison among the original one and Case A to D Table 3 Averaged neutron equivalent dose at operating area after taking various shielding methods Case Original A В С D Neutron radiation (μSv/h) 34.5 22.8 2.14 3.03 2.01
+Fig. 16 One dimensional neutron equivalent dose distributions comparison among the original one and Case A to D

+Table 3 Averaged neutron equivalent dose at operating area after taking various shielding methods

-Fig. 16 Neutron attenuation rate comparison of different materials for Chikuwa shape block inside proton tube under different neutron energy 5.
-Schedule and prospect for the future Within the fiscal year of 2014, the following three objectives have to be achieved with Monte Carlo simulation running on RICC.
+Fig. 17 Neutron attenuation rate comparison of different materials for Chikuwa shape block inside proton tube under different neutron energy

+5. Schedule and prospect for the future

+Within the fiscal year of 2015, the following three objectives have to be achieved with Monte Carlo simulation running on RICC.
 (1) Apr.
-1, 2014-May 31, 2014: Complete the design for cold neutron beam line based on the RANS; (2) June 1, 2014-Oct.
-31, 2014: Complete the shielding designs for two compact neutron source facilities (3.9 MeV+7.0 MeV) and for the building where to put them; (3) Nov.
-1, 2014-Mar.
-31, 2015: Start an optimized design for fast neutron imaging system.
+1, 2015-May 31, 2015: Complete the design for cold neutron beam line based on the RANS; (2) June 1, 2015-Oct.
+31, 2015: Complete the novel moderator design; (3) Nov.
+1, 2015-Mar.
+31, 2016: Start an optimized design for fast neutron imaging system.

 6. If you wish to extend your account, provide usage situation (how far you have achieved, what calculation you have completed and what is yet to be done) and what you will do specifically in the next usage term.

 Up to now, we have reached to a new stage, i.e., RANS with thermal neutron beam line has been designed and constructed based on the Monte Carlo calculations using RICC.
 In the next usage term, a new cold neutron beam line will be designed on the RANS.
 After that, a new building for two compact neutron source facilities (3.9 MeV and 7.0 MeV) will be built in RIKEN Wako campus.
 Since the researcher and technical staff's office will be also in the same building, the radiation level must be very low and must be safe enough.
 Therefore, the shielding design for the two neutron source facilities and the building is very important and must be carried out carefully with Monte Carlo calculation by using RICC.
 Our final objective is to develop a transportable fast neutron imaging system.
 So after finishing the design for the two neutron source facilities and the building, optimized design for fast neutron imaging system will be started.

-RICC Usage Report for Fiscal Year 2013 Fiscal Year 2013 List of Publications Resulting from the Use of RICC [Publication] Simulation and design of a simple and easy-to-use small-scale neutron source at Kyoto University, to be published in Physics Procedia.
-[Oral presentation at an international symposium] Simulation and design of target/moderator/reflector/shielding assembly and radiation measurement for RANS, The Fouth Meeting of The Union for Compact Accelerator-Driven Neutron Sources, Sapporo, Hokkaido, Japan, 23rd-27th Fri.
-September 2013.
-[Others] - (1) 小型中性子源「RANS」のターゲットステーション・遮蔽の開発, S. Wang, Y. Otake and et al., RAP Symposium, 理研 光量子シンポジウム, 2013 年 11 月 1 日, 和光, 日本; - (2) 小型中性子源のための遮蔽のコンパクト化, 王盛、大竹淑恵 and et al, 日本中性子科学会第 1 3 回年会, 2013 年 12 月 12-13 日, 千葉県柏市, 日本;
+Fiscal Year 2014 List of Publications Resulting from the Use of RICC